 As per some legends, the Adhai din ka Jhonpda (literally means The shed of Two and a Half Days) because of a two and half-day fair held here in the 18th century, and as per other legends, a part of the mosque took two-and-a-half days to built.
 There are no entry fees to visit here.

 If you are a history freak, then the Taragarh Fort will not dissatisfy you.
 Its big and brilliant architecture will leave all archaeologists in reverence of the fort.
 Taragarh Fort is one of the best Hillforts in the whole of Rajasthan making it a best places to visit in Ajmer.

 The sumptuous Taragarh Fort was built in Ajmer during the rule of the Chauhan Kings in the 12th century AD.
 Three massive gateways are being its greatest assets that bind the Taragarh Fort namely Gagudi Ki Phatak, Phuta Darwaza, and Lakshmi Pol.
 Unfortunately, they are in vestiges today.
 You will also find a crisscross section of tunnels located within the fort which go through the hillside.
-These tunnels were utilized as a den to escape from the attacks of enemies.
+These tunnels utilized as a den to escape from the attacks of enemies.

 Timings for the fort is 08.00 AM to 07.00 PM on all days of the week.
 You will have to pay an entry fee of INR 25 to visit the fort.

 October to February:

 These months frame the winter season in Ajmer and can consider as a good time to come and see some of the best places to visit in Ajmer.
 With day temperatures being ideal for an excursion, most of the tourists prefer to visit this city during this time.
 Winters in Ajmer are commonly mild and not that cold.
 The average temperature in Ajmer will range between 10 to 20 degrees Celsius, the lowest temperature will not go beyond 5 degrees Celsius.